hathibelagal-dev/instantpolyglot/docs/eng/Malagasy.md

 **Ny mpianatra dia mamaky boky.** the student   TOP read    book
-"As for the student, (he) reads a book."
+“As for the student, (he) reads a book.”

 ### Question Formation

 Questions are typically formed by adding the particle **ve** at the end of a statement:

 **Mamaky boky ny mpianatra ve?**
-"Does the student read a book?"
+“Does the student read a book?”

 Wh-questions use question words such as: